-The Vallejo Housing Authority (VHA) assisted 1,479 eligible low-income households as of June 30, 2022, through the Housing Choice Voucher Program and the Veterans Affairs Supportive Housing Program.
-The VHA worked on increasing its payment standards to align more closely with local rental costs.
-Plans to increase its voucher utilization rates include: (1) waiting list management, (2) issuance of a Request for Proposal for Project-Based Vouchers by November 2022, and (3) landlord outreach.
-The VHA expects to reopen its waiting list by the fourth quarter of 2022.
+The Housing Authority of the City of Vallejo (HACV) assisted eligible low-income households as of June 30, 2023, through the Housing Choice Voucher (HCV) Program and the Veterans Affairs Supportive Housing Program.
+The HACV worked on increasing its payment standards to align more closely with local rental costs.
+Plans to increase its voucher utilization rates include: (1) opening of the HCV Program waiting list, (2) issuance of a Request for Proposal for Project-Based Vouchers by October

+2023, and (3) landlord outreach.
+The HACV expects to reopen its waiting list by the end of the calendar year 2023.

-The COVID-19 pandemic and limited staffing have significantly impacted the Division's ability to meet its Affordable Housing goals.
+Limited staffing have significantly impacted the Division's ability to meet its Affordable Housing goals.
 The City has been working to complete the Homeless Navigation Center.
-Additionally, first-time low-income homebuyers faced challenges such as limited housing stock and competition with other homebuyers.
+Additionally, first-time lowincome homebuyers faced challenges such as limited housing stock and competition with other homebuyers.
 The Sonoma Estates Housing Project encountered funding gap and City approval issues, causing a delay.